Durev/CaptainChallenge/README.md

 To run it on your computer :

 Download or git clone this repo.

-Bundle install :
+Then bundle install :

 ```
 $ bundle install